premkumar-110/tic-tac-toe/README.md

 ## How to Play

-1. Visit the [Live Demo](https://premkumar-110.github.io/tic-tac-toe/) <!-- Replace with the actual hosted link --> to access the game.
+1. Visit the [Live Demo](https://premkumar-110.github.io/tic-tac-toe/) to access the game.
 2. The game will automatically assign Player 1 as 'X' and Player 2 as 'O'.
 3. Click on the grid cells to make your moves during the game, taking turns between Player 1 and Player 2.
 4. The game will automatically detect wins, draws, or losses and display the results accordingly.